|

 A loan with an amount above the maximum limit set by Fannie Mae and

-Freddie Mac, the two quasi-government corporations that buy
+Freddie Mac, the two government corporations that buy

 mortgage loans from lenders.